Theta Carinae: Properties

 Theta Carinae is a single-lined spectroscopic binary with a 2.2 day period; the shortest known orbital period among massive stars, suggesting earlier mass transfer between the two components, possibly explaining the spectral peculiarities.
 In this spectroscopic system, the primary star is a blue straggler, which is an unusual type of star created by merging or the interaction between two or more stars.
 The source of the mass transfer is likely to be the less massive secondary companion, and what is now the primary star was probably originally the less massive component.
 The estimated age of the pair is 4 million years, and it appears much younger than the surrounding IC 2602 cluster.

 The MKK stellar classification of this star is B0.5 Vp, which indicates this B-type main sequence star generates energy through the nuclear fusion of hydrogen in its core.
 The 'p' suffix designates peculiar spectral features, which have been observed in both optical and ultraviolet wavelengths.
-The primary star is has about 15 times the mass of the Sun and 5 times the Sun's radius.
+The primary star has about 15 times the mass of the Sun and 5 times the Sun's radius.
 Theta Carinae has an intensely hot outer radiating envelope with an effective surface temperature of ±31,000 K. Once the primary reaches around 11 million years old, the star will expand and will begin to transferring its outer surface mass back to its companion.
 Little is known about the companion star, but it is likely an F-type star with a luminosity less than 1% of the primary.